IamLoren/weather-forecast/README.md

- Upon starting the application, user should already have a static list of trips (1 trip).
+ Upon starting the application, user already has a static list of trips (1 trip).
 The list is scrollable.

 When user selects a trip from the list, a forecast for each day of the trip is displayed.